MacBook fan always on

 All you’d need to do with the compressed air can is spray the compressed air in the air vents of the MacBook’s fans until dust stops coming out of them.

 Note, however, that not all of the dust will come out that way, especially if your MacBook is older and has been in use for a long time.
 It will always be more effective to thoroughly clean the different parts of the fan after opening the MacBook.
 However, this must be done by a professional, so we suggest that you don’t attempt to do it on your own.
+If you think there’s too much dust inside your Mac, we recommend taking it to a certified Apple technician who can take apart the machine and thoroughly clean its parts.

 Disconnect devices that require heavy GPU use